← Back to Blog

 Demographics answer the question "can this person buy my product?"
 They set guardrails.
 But they don't tell you whether someone will buy.

 Psychographics describe internal motivations, the beliefs and preferences that drive purchase decisions.
-These factors consistently produce more actionable validation feedback:
+These factors consistently produce more useful validation feedback.

 The most common targeting mistake is going too broad.
-Forty-two percent of startups fail because they build products with no market need (CB Insights, 2021).
+43% of startups fail due to poor product-market fit (CB Insights).
 Many of those teams validated against the wrong audience, or no specific audience at all.
 The result was data that confirmed nothing and prevented nothing.

 "Adults 18-65 interested in health" is not a segment.
 It's a description of half the population.
 Broad definitions dilute signals and produce averaging artifacts that mask strong pockets of demand.